williaz/TechRefresher/AWS.md

 - Elastic Network Interface(ENI)
   - create one or more network interfaces and attach them to you instance
   - attibutes of the ENI follow along with it
-  - can't change deggault NI
+  - can't change/detach default NI(eth0)
   - ENI doesn't impact the network bandwidth
 - Elastic IP address
   - static IP address
+  - regional, limited to 5 per region
   - EIP is associated with the instacne during the stop@@ and start of EC2, will detached when explicitly terminate EC2.
   - map EIP to EC2, as launch a new EC2, get a new IP
   - support only IPv4